hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Iroha.md

 Hyperledger Iroha project should remain [graduated](https://toc.hyperledger.org/governing-documents/project-lifecycle.html#graduated).

-Its code improved with the use of Rust.
-Interest in Iroha 2 is growing, and we expect it to gain deployments following its release.
+Its code has improved with the use of Rust.
+Interest in Iroha 2 is growing and we expect it to gain deployments following its release.